 - Excessive sniffing and runny nose, but no cold or flu

-- Looking malnourished, pale, dark circles
+- Looking malnourished, pale, or having dark circles around the eyes

 - Changes in the way clothes fit